Jam tomorrow: Usage

 if our God our Father be.

 Monica Redlich's 1937 novel, for children and young adults, and older, uses the Carrollian phrase as its title, Jam Tomorrow.
 In the novel, it is the family motto of the children of an impoverished vicar.
 This is not their only quotation from Lewis Carroll, but it reflects their stoic acceptance of straitened means today, and an unquenched hope for better things in some unforeseen tomorrow.

-John Maynard Keynes also makes use of the image of "never jam today" in order to portray vividly the tendency to excessive saving which may lead to economic stagnation:
+John Maynard Keynes also makes use of the image of "never jam today" in order to portray the tendency to excessive saving which may lead to economic stagnation:

 For purposiveness means that we are more concerned with the remote future results of our actions than with their own quality or their immediate effects on our own environment.
 The "purposive" man is always trying to secure a spurious and delusive immortality for his acts by pushing his interest in them forward into time.
 He does not love his cat, but his cat's kittens; nor, in truth, the kittens, but only the kittens' kittens, and so on forward forever to the end of cat-dom.
 For him jam is not jam unless it is a case of jam to-morrow and never jam to-day.
 Thus by pushing his jam always forward into the future, he strives to secure for his act of boiling it an immortality.

 British folk musician Billy Bragg uses it in his 1986 song "The Home Front":